What's New?

 suggestions to make it clearer.

-- The 'Web Update Wizard Named Pipe Test Utility'
+Software Update Wizard Named Pipe Test Utility'

 a proper 'front end- tool for preparing update scripts / uploading them to